King Lear and Metatheatre

 So beggars marry many.
 (III,ii,27-30)

 In Shakespeare’s time, characters were often costumed in styles of the day.
-Lear is “eighty and upward”, and if you follow his fashion history from 1607, the presumed date he first took to the boards, back to 1540 or thereabouts, his wearing a codpiece tells us that he has not changed his style of dress since he was young,…. sorta like Snoop Dogg who thinks it’s still cool in 2015 to be wearing the baggie jeans and 3XL shirts he wore when he released Doggystyle.
+Lear is “eighty and upward”, and if you follow his fashion history from 1607, the presumed date he first took to the boards, back to 1540 or thereabouts, his wearing a codpiece tells us that he has not changed his style of dress since he was young.

 “The most extraordinary item of Tudor male clothing is undoubtedly the bragetto or codpiece.
 All subsequent ages have regarded it with surprise mingled with horror, and it is interesting to note that when the drawings of Holbein were reproduced in facsimile in the eighteenth century the codpiece was omitted.
 It was anything but discreet, being puffed out and exaggerated and even adorned with the puffings and slashings characteristic of the rest of the male outfit.
 So little opprobrium was attached to the codpiece that it served as a pocket in which a gentleman kept his handkerchief and purse and even oranges, which he would pull out before the ladies’ eyes and hand to them!”
 Boehn, Modes and Manners, ed.
 1932, Vol. ll, p.128

 Lear.
 [To Kent.]
 Now, my friendly knave, I thank thee.
-There’s earnest of they service.
-[Takes purse from codpiece.]
+There’s earnest of thy service.
+[Takes purse from codpiece.

 Fool.
 Let me hire him too!
 Here’s my coxcomb.

-There is another joke based on Lear’s recognizability with his codpiece.
+There is another jest based on Lear’s identification with his codpiece.
 In III,i,51-55, Kent and the Gentleman decide to look separately for the King, agreeing that whoever finds him first will shout “holla” to terminate the efforts of the other.

 Gent.
 Have you no more to say?